LeoJuguet/report-internship2024/report.typ

 This method, which unfortunately has not been tested in practice, seems to handle a majority of cases.
 The only real problem comes from the inability to handle pointer aliasing.

-= Contract and function call <contract>

-Like in lot of programming language, it's possible in Jasmin to do function call, but a function call didn't have any side effect, like jasmin program didn't produce any side effect.
-A function call take differents a predefined number of argument and return a tuple of argument that is imediately split when we do an assign of a function call this is write like this ```jasmin v1, v2, v3 = f(e1,e2,e3);``` in jasmin.

-When we have a function call, we check if we have a contract associated to this function, if yes we check that the requires are satifies, and we apply the ensures to the variable $v_i$.
-Otherwise if we didn't found any requires we only check that the scalar in argument are well initialized, and we assign the return value to $top$ and initialized for the case of scalar variable.

 = Performance and Implementation <perf>